warlord500/Attack-of-the-Unidead/README.md

 All drawing must be done in between begin2D() and end2D(). begin2D() and end2D() must be in between beginDrawing() and endDrawing()

-beginDrawing and endDrawing handle clearing and updating the screen, in addition to a few other things like capping framerates. begin2D() prepares a buffer to be added to using the draw functions, and end2D() flushes the buffer to the screen (in the order the draw functions were called).

 #### Example

 ```cpp